ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==

+= 1.7.48 (13 July 2022) =
+* Bug Fixed: Buddypress downloading feature is not working with IOS PWA but it is works with safari. #713

+= 1.7.47 (02 June 2022) =
+* Bug Fixed: Getting blank page when trying to access the BuddyBoss plugin using "Buddypress for PWAforWP" extension #704
+* Bug Fixed: Video not playing with PWA #707
+* Bug Fixed: IOS Splash Screen Method is not working. #717
+* Improvement: Need to improve the visibility section tool tip #705
+* Improvement: Need to change the To:- email in the Help tab. #718
+* Improvement: Resolved jquery file issue

+= 1.7.46 (23 April 2022) =
+* Bug Fixed		: Fixed loader issue in IOS, desktop, mobile, admin, and only PWA #703, #700
+* Bug Fixed		: Improvement when license is expired #696
+* Bug Fixed		: Added option to add screenshots in manifest #694

+= 1.7.45 (15 April 2022) =
+* Added		: Added Visibility Feature
+* Added		: Added Include and exclude condition in visibility feature

 = 1.7.42 (21 February 2022) =
 * BugFixed		: Removed new line issue, while exclude urls from cache
 * BugFixed		: Loader icon will work properly